labgem/metacoco/README.md

 # Readme.md

-MetaCoco: METAbolism COmpletion for microbial COmmunities
+MetaCoCo: METAbolism COmpletion for microbial COmmunities
 -------------

-**MetaCoco** is a Bash/Python pipeline that generates a completion matrix of [MetaCyc](https://metacyc.org/) metabolic pathways for one or multiple bacterial genomes or metagenomes, starting from FASTA files.
+**MetaCoCo** is a Bash/Python pipeline that generates a completion matrix of [MetaCyc](https://metacyc.org/) metabolic pathways for one or multiple bacterial genomes or metagenomes, starting from FASTA files.